Dear Shayne,

 The sewing probably wasn't the best idea, because the one that I sent myself (I always send myself one copy of any big mailings I do) got totally butchered by the Post Office.

-When I went to send them, I kept asking the postal worker if I could pay the extra 20 cents for "non-machinable" mail, but he kept insisting it was "machinable."
+non-machinable" mail, but he kept insisting it was "machinable."
 He was wrong.
 Ugh.
 I probably shouldn't have gotten so nuts with the embellishments.

 But I just can't help myself!